MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

   |Run after **Connect-ExchangeOnline** command with the _UseRPSSession_ switch|Returns nothing.|
   |Run after **Connect-ExchangeOnline** commands with and without the _UseRPSSession_ switch|Returns one connection/information object for the REST API session.
 Ignore the remote PowerShell session information.|

-- In version 2.0.6-Preview8 or later of the module, you can use the _SkipLoadingFormatData_ switch on the Connect-ExchangeOnline cmdlet to avoid loading format data and run Connect-ExchangeOnline faster.
+- You can use the _SkipLoadingFormatData_ switch on the **Connect-ExchangeOnline** cmdlet to avoid loading format data and to run **Connect-ExchangeOnline** commands faster.

-> [!NOTE]
+For additional information, see the [Release notes](#release-notes) section later in this article.

-> Security & Compliance PowerShell in version 2.0.6 does not include cmdlets that are backed by the REST API. **All** cmdlets in Security & Compliance PowerShell rely on the remote PowerShell session, so PowerShell on your client computer requires [Basic authentication in WinRM](#turn-on-basic-authentication-in-winrm) to successfully use the **Connect-IPPSSession** cmdlet.
+For information about switching from the older Exchange Online Remote PowerShell Module (V1) to the current release, see [this blog post](https://techcommunity.microsoft.com/t5/exchange-team-blog/moving-from-the-exchange-powershell-v1-module-to-the-v2-preview/ba-p/3450679).

 ## Cmdlets in the Exchange Online PowerShell module

-All versions of the Exchange Online PowerShell module contain a small set of exclusive **Get-EXO\*** Exchange Online PowerShell cmdlets that are optimized for speed in bulk data retrieval scenarios (think: thousands and thousands of objects).
+All versions of the module contain nine exclusive **Get-EXO\*** cmdlets for Exchange Online PowerShell that are optimized for speed in bulk data retrieval scenarios (think: thousands and thousands of objects).
 These **Get-EXO\*** cmdlets are meant to replace their older, less efficient equivalents in remote PowerShell, but the equivalent cmdlets are still available.

-The improved Exchange Online PowerShell cmdlets that are available only in the Exchange Online PowerShell module are listed in the following table:
+The improved Exchange Online PowerShell cmdlets that are available only in the module are listed in the following table:

 |EXO module cmdlet|Older related cmdlet|
 |---|---|